PyO3/pyo3/Contributing.md

 ## AI Contributions

 We expect contributors using AI to respect the human effort required to handle contributions.
-This is includes pull requests, issues, comments, discussions, and any other interaction with the PyO3 community.
+This includes pull requests, issues, comments, discussions, and any other interaction with the PyO3 community.
 See other projects such as FastAPI which describes "Human Effort Denial of Service" and LLVM's discussion of "Extractive Contributions".

 In general, we expect contributions to be submitted by a human author.